-2.5.1.
-Application Fees
+2.5.4 Application Fees

 BMR application and administrative fees may change from time to time.
-As a result, the most recently approved application and administrative fees will be disclosed by the City or its agent at the time of application annually in October for both BMR rental or ownership units.
+As a result, the most recently approved application and administrative fees will be disclosed by the City or its agent at the time of application annually in October for both BMR ownership or rental units.
 There will be no annual fee to maintain an applicant's place on the waitlist.